tiangolo/full-stack/README.md

 This project was based on [senseta-os/senseta-base-project](https://github.com/senseta-os/senseta-base-project).

-As [I'm the only maintainer](https://github.com/tiangolo) since it was there, I'll continue its development here (https://github.com/tiangolo/full-stack).
+As [I was the only maintainer](https://github.com/tiangolo), I'm continuing the development in this fork (https://github.com/tiangolo/full-stack).

 ## License